 According to recent government statistics, around 34% of men and 42% of women are not meeting the recommend exercise requirements for good health.
-It’s easy for exercise to become boring and repetitive, particularly after a year of lockdowns and restrictions.
+It’s easy for exercise to become boring and repetitive.
 Even for the workout enthusiasts among us, exercise can start to feel like a mandatory chore rather than an enjoyable choice.
 But this doesn’t have to be the case!

 Whether you have a few minutes to spare or a whole day to be active, exercise can be enjoyable.
 Here are my top ten suggestions to inject some fun into your training regimen.

 Find the right type of workout for you

 There isn’t a perfect way to exercise and so it’s important to choose a way to move that will be enjoyable and conducive to your goals.
 Don’t force yourself to go to your local pool if you hate swimming as you’ll be less likely to engage in the activity for a prolonged period of time.
 If you are someone that likes an adventure, then try rock-climbing.
 If you enjoy listening to music, then dancing could be the right type of exercise for you.
 By learning to love exercise, you will no longer have to worry about finding the motivation to do it.